The Choir of Newman College

 The Choir of Newman College is a collegiate chapel and concert Choir affiliated with Newman College, a Catholic residential college of the University of Melbourne.
 Founded by Dr Gary Ekkel in 2002, the Choir consists of 27 choral scholars drawn predominantly from residents of the college and recent alumni.
-The Choir participates in a Choral Eucharist at 7pm on Sundays during the University semester as well as singing a Compline service on the first Thursday of each month.
+The Choir sings at a Choral Eucharist at 11am on Sundays during the University semester, as well as singing a Compline service on the first Thursday of each month.

 History

 The Choir was established in 2002 under the Rectorship of Fr Peter L’Estrange when Dr Ekkel, who had previously worked with the choir of the nearby Ormond College, approached Newman College with the suggestion of forming a chapel and concert Choir.
 L’Estrange, a great patron of the Arts at Newman College, agreed and invited Dr Ekkel to form a collegiate choir to contribute to the liturgical and musical life of Newman College.

 Since its inception in 2002, the repertoire of the Choir has predominantly focused on sacred music from the Renaissance and Baroque periods as well as 20th century music.
 Under the Rectorship of Fr Bill Uren, the Choir has transformed from being composed chiefly of non-resident scholars to being mostly resident scholars.
 Choral scholars of The Choir of Newman College have also gone on to perform in vocal ensembles such as Alchemy and Schola Cantorum as well as becoming founding members of The Regional Victorian Byrd Choir.